JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

 then it is JVM_IR back-end specific.
 If the prefix is common "JVM," the explanation applies to both the old back-end and the new one.
 Otherwise, the section explains the general behavior of coroutines and shall apply to all back-ends.

 The document sticks to release coroutines since we deprecated experimental coroutines in 1.3, and JVM_IR does not support them.
-However, some sections explain differences in code generation between release and experimental coroutines wherever appropriate, since we technically still support them.
-Sections, which describe experimental coroutines, have a "1.2" prefix.
+Furthermore, experimental coroutines support was dropped from compiler in 1.6.

 If the current implementation is not ideal (or has a bug), there is a description of the difference, and the steps to implement the
 "correct" version.
 These subsections start with "FIXME."